 Will I Fit In?

 It turns out that country-western dancing is a great equalizer.
-You'll find possibly one of the most diverse LGBT communities at Sundance Saloon: men, women, bi, trans – we're all well-represented.
-We have folks in their 20s and folks in their 80s, all races and ethnicities, and all socio-economic levels, all mixing together in one happy place.
+You'll find possibly one of the most diverse LGBT communities at Sundance Saloon: men, women, nonbinary, gay, straight, bi, cis, trans – we're all well-represented.
+We have folks in their 20s and folks in their 80s, all races and ethnicities, all socio-economic levels, and all levels of dance ability – all mixing together in one happy place.
 Straight?
 No problem, as long as you don't care who dances with whom.
 Yes, most likely you will fit in.

 How Should I Prepare?